 Let’s focus on its significance in history.
 When you think of Memphis in history, you probably think of Elvis.
 If you’re older, Martin Luther King, Jr. may come to mind.
 While these two remarkable individuals alone make Memphis a historic destination, there’s so much to see.
 From all the way back to the early Native Americans all the way through the Civil Rights Era, history is present in this Tennessee city.

 This trip will have a greater impact on your kids if you do a bit of learning ahead of time.
 With the Civil Rights Museum as a highlight, just focusing on reading books about this era in history will provide an excellent Black History base for your learning.
 For earlier history fighting against slavery, check out these excellent books about the abolitionists.
-To dive deeper, these beautifully illustrated Kadir Nelson books will add a few more names to your history list.
+To dive deeper, study picture book illustrator Kadir Nelson will add a few more names to your history list.

 A Little History Lesson About Memphis